VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 <code-example path="router/src/app/auth/auth.guard.4.ts" header="src/app/auth/auth.guard.ts (v3)"></code-example>

 You can also preserve query parameters and fragments across navigations without having to provide them again when navigating.
-In the `LoginComponent`, you'll add an *object* as the second argument in the `router.navigateUrl()` function and provide the `queryParamsHandling` and `preserveFragment` to pass along the current query parameters and fragment to the next route.
+In the `LoginComponent`, you will add an *object* as the second argument in the `router.navigateUrl()` function and provide the `queryParamsHandling` and `preserveFragment` to pass along the current query parameters and fragment to the next route.

 <code-example path="router/src/app/auth/login/login.component.ts" header="src/app/auth/login/login.component.ts (preserve)" region="preserve"></code-example>